Hablamos Español Insurance Companies We Work With

 The quiet overcharges

 The most common savings we find are not from switching carriers.
-They come from errors: wrong class codes, an experience modifier that was never disputed, duplicate coverage across overlapping policies, or limits carried over from a smaller version of the business.
-These are fixable, and they are invisible until someone looks.
+They generally come from errors: wrong class codes, an experience modifier that was never disputed, duplicate coverage across overlapping policies, or limits carried over from a smaller version of the business.
+These are often fixable, and they are usually invisible until someone looks.

 Shopping with leverage

 When the market or your own renewal moves the number, an independent agency can compare your profile across carriers rather than accept one company’s view of your risk.
-That matters most after a claim or a significant change in the business.
+That generally matters most after a claim or a significant change in the business.

 A coverage review checks both sides: that you are not overpaying through errors, and that you are not underinsured to save a few dollars.